onurgoker/messageSystem/README.md

 DB_PORT=3306
 DB_DATABASE=/home/laravel-project/database/database.sqlite

-For sqlite databases, you need to specify full path as above.
-Or skip this step and continue with the link below.
+For sqlite databases, you need to specify full path as above and place the sqlite file into root directory.

+Or skip this step and continue with the link below :)

 ### Database configuration
 Check the following site for configuration: